ktapalla/Mock-Pokedex/README.md

 <img class="image w-100" src="/public/images/login-signup.png"></img>

 There are 4 different ways to view Personal Data.
 ALL DATA page shows a three-way summary/view of user's SEEN/CAUGHT/FAVORITE Pokemon.
 There are also individual pages for each category.
-Pages can be access through the nav-bar dropdown (labeled "My Data").
+Pages can be accessed through the nav-bar dropdown (labeled "My Data").
 Clicking on Pokemon images on these 4 pages will bring the user to the page specific to that Pokemon.
 Pokemon names on the ALL DATA page also link to the page specific to that Pokemon.
 <img class="image w-100" src="/public/images/allData.png"></img>
 <img class="image w-100" src="/public/images/specificData.png"></img>